APikielny/basic-photo-portfolio/README.md

 To set this up for yourself, you probably want to do a couple main things:

 1. Change the name in the `components/Header.js` file to your name!
 2. Upload the photos that you want to use into the `public/images` folder.
 From here, you want to then change the imports in `components/PhotoGallery/Photogallery.js` file.
+Adam EDIT: I think the correct path is components/photos.js.
+Also, this link has more info: https://www.npmjs.com/package/react-photo-gallery
 React photo gallery has good documentation, which I use below:

 ```js
 const photos = [